shrikantnarayankar15/Ma-App/README.md

 - final thing, i want to say that i did everything for this app.
 But my badlck that it was deleted by mistake.

 - Whether you will select me or not its not the point.
 But i liked to work on my app.
 I can develop same app within 1 day but today is the deadline for your test.
 Thank you sir.

+- but while testing the app which i installed on my mobile is i am uploding to u.